Welcome to AAMA - the Afro-Asiatic Morphology Archive.

 |-:schemata { "associative map of each morphosyntactic property used

-| in the inflectional paradigms with a vector of its values"
+| in the inflectional paradigms with a list of its values"

 | }